ewpratten/ewpratten.com/content/software/apps/slice.md

 Slice has been the one and only watchface on my smartwatch since 2022.

 I quite like the "hour hand" on the outer ring, and use it as a quick visual indicator of my progress through the day.
-The "second hand" was a later addition to, allowing me to use my watchface as an impromptu timer.
+The "second hand" was a later addition, allowing me to use my watchface as an impromptu timer.

 In the future, I plan to add a Google Calendar integration to the watchface.
 I would like to display important calendar events as arcs across the 24-hour timeline, allowing me to quickly see how my day is structured.